Osteoarthritis (OA) is a degenerative joint condition that affects as many as

 The trauma of a sports injury can cause osteoarthritis in adults of any age.
 Common injuries that may lead to OA include:

 - ligament injuries

-What you do for a living (or a hobby) could lead to arthritis in some cases.
+In some cases, what you do for a living (or a hobby) could lead to arthritis.
 OA is sometimes referred to as a “wear and tear” disease.
-Repetitive straining of the joints can cause the cartilage to wear down prematurely.
-People who perform physical labor, kneel, squat, or climb stairs for hours at a time may be more likely to develop joint pain and stiffness.
-The hands, knees, and hips are common joints affected by occupation-related OA.
+Repetitive strain in your joints can cause the cartilage to wear down prematurely.